Dr Leonardo Uieda PhD • Pronouns: He/Him

 I'm a geophysicist specializing in methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
-Developer of open-source software in Python and C for processing, modelling, and visualizing geophysical data.
-Advocate for openness in the scientific process and the adoption of best practices in computational research.
+I also develop open-source software in Python and C, including Fatiando a Terra, Tesseroids, and PyGMT.
+I'm an advocate for openness in the scientific process and the adoption of best practices in computational research.